ZHCXKING/TopkDDM-DriftDetector/README.md

 Top-k DDM is our core method, which overcomes the limitation of traditional methods being unsuitable for recommendation ranking tasks.
 Its workflow consists of two stages:

 - **Phase 1: Performance Monitoring**：This stage transforms the actual rank of the recommended item into a probabilistic error signal using a sigmoid function.
 The lower the rank, the higher the probability of generating the error signal.
-- **Phase Two: Drift Verification**：The Classifier Two-Sample Test (C2ST) was used to determine whether there were significant differences in the distribution of the old and new data.
+- **Phase 2: Drift Verification**：The Classifier Two-Sample Test (C2ST) was used to determine whether there were significant differences in the distribution of the old and new data.

 ## Install dependencies